 Fuchs et al (2013) GABA(A) receptors can initiate the formation of functional inhibitory GABAergic synapses.
 Evid Based Complement Alternat Med 38 3146 PMID: 23909897

 Do you know of a great paper that uses GABA from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area